 - Personal Income Tax

-The biggest incentives are regarding Corporate Income Tax incentives for high-priority tech-based industries.
+The biggest incentives are regarding Corporate Tax incentives for high-priority tech-based industries.

 Overview of Corporate Income Tax (CIT)

+Foreigners continue to pour in and start businesses in Vietnam because they are aware of the continuous decrease in the corporate income tax rate in the country.
+The Vietnamese CIT rate decreased from 32% to 20% between 2000 and 2018.
 Except for Singapore, the CIT rate in Vietnam is lower than most countries in the region, including Malaysia, Thailand, Indonesia, the Philippines, and Japan.
-The following shows the CIT rates in Vietnam compared to other neighboring countries:
+The following shows the CIT rates in Vietnam compared to ot’s neighboring countries:

 Value Added Tax (VAT)